PyPy 1.5: Catching Up¶

 This release includes the features of CPython 2.6 and 2.7.
 It also includes a large number of small improvements to the tracing JIT compiler.
 It supports Intel machines running Linux 32/64 or Mac OS X. Windows is beta (it roughly works but a lot of small issues have not been fixed so far).
 Windows 64 is not yet supported.

 Numerous speed achievements are described on our blog.
 Normalized speed charts comparing pypy 1.5 and pypy 1.4 as well as pypy 1.5 and cpython 2.6.2 are available on our benchmark website.
 The speed improvement over 1.4 seems to be around 25% on average.

 - The largest change in PyPy’s tracing JIT is adding support for loop invariant code motion, which was mostly done by Håkan Ardö.
 This feature improves the performance of tight loops doing numerical calculations.

 - The CPython extension module API has been improved and now supports many more extensions.
-For information on which one are supported, please refer to our compatibility wiki.

 - These changes make it possible to support Tkinter and IDLE.